 ESEA Title IIA Requirement to Recalculate Equitable Services

-Portion for Non Public or Private Schools Q & A - December 2011
+Non Public or Private Schools Q & A originally posted December 2011 remains in effect through 2016-17

 To put the following questions in perspective, please read the Title IIA